jestjs/jest/docs/TestingAsyncCode.md

 });
 ```

-Be sure to return the promise - if you omit this `return` statement, your test will complete before `fetchData` completes.
+Be sure to return the promise - if you omit this `return` statement, your test will complete before the promise returned from `fetchData` resolves and then() has a chance to execute the callback.

 If you expect a promise to be rejected use the `.catch` method.
 Make sure to add `expect.assertions` to verify that a certain number of assertions are called.
 Otherwise a fulfilled promise would not fail the test.